Nike's Android App Is Bricking Its $350 Adapt BB Self-lacing Shoes | Digital Trends

-Nike’s Adapt BB self-lacing sneakers have suffered a stumbling start after an Android firmware update appeared to brick them.
+Nike’s Adapt BB self-lacing sneakers have stumbled out of the starting block after an Android firmware update appeared to brick them.

 The buggy update was released just days after the shoe’s launch last week and appears to be preventing the footwear from pairing with Nike’s app, which controls the shoe’s tightening mechanism.
 It’s really not what you want to happen with a pair of $350 sneakers.